 The threshold is \$100,000 when the assistance is from the Lead Hazard Control and Healthy Homes programs, as authorized by Sections 501 or 502 of the Housing and Urban Development Act of 1970, the Lead-Based Paint Poisoning Prevention Act, and the Residential Lead-Based Paint Hazard Reduction Act of 1992.
 LHCHH programs require Section 3 compliance if there is over \$100,000 of LHCHH funding for the project (neither HUD public housing financial assistance nor HUD housing and community development financial assistance is included in calculating whether the assistance exceeds the \$100,000 threshold).
-Recipients of LHCHH funding will also be required to comply with Section 3 regulations and report on the entirety of the project when the total amount of HUD housing and community development financial assistance to the project exceeds \$200,000 (LHCHH funding is not included in calculating whether the total assistance exceeds the \$200,000 threshold), or if any public housing financial assistance is provided.
+Recipients of LHCHH funding will also be required to comply with Section 3 regulations and report on the entirety of the project exceeds \$200,000 (LHCHH funding is not included in calculating whether the total assistance is provided.